anya-bel/low_resource_mt/README.md

 # Machine Translation for low-resource languages
 This repository is dedicated to the machine translation from 7 low-resource language of Russia to Russian.

-Each folder gathers all experiments made with one of the models (smt, seq2seq, mbart, gpt) or all experiments related to some kind of data augmentation
+Each folder gathers all experiments made with one of the models (smt, seq2seq, mbart, gpt) or all experiments related to some kind of data augmentation.

 #### General prerequisites:

 `python3 -m venv mtenv`

 `git clone https://github.com/anya-bel/low_resource_mt.git`

 `cd low_resource_mt`

 `pip3 install -r requirements.txt`

 #### Repostiory's structure: